hsavit1/hsavit1.github.io/Resume.md

      **Technical Environment (Subject to Change)**: Jekyll, Ruby, HTML, CSS, Markdown

 ---
+###College involvement
++ TA for introduction to Calculus-Based Physics: Taught a discussion group and a lab section
++ Violinist in Binghamton University Symphony Orchestra
++ Founding Father of PKA: Served as secretary and web development chair for largest fraternity on campus
++ Binghamton University Golf Club active tournament competitor

+---
 ###Note
 You can also check out my [LinkedIn](https://www.linkedin.com/pub/henry-savit/69/270/450) and my [Index](http://itshenry.com/Index.html) page for a general idea of what I'm capable of